-We were two youth workers who were sent into a small estate in East London for 12 hours a week, over the course of a year.
+We were two youth workers who were sent into a small estate in East London for four sessions a week, over the course of a year.
 At one stage, the police refused to patrol the streets—and we were supposed to try and build community there!
 But what we found were willing residents and young people who wanted something different.
-Often the 12 hours were extended, and sometimes other youth workers joined us, as the situation required.
+Often the sessions were extended, and sometimes other youth workers joined us, as the situation required.

 Throughout the year, we got to know 134 young people of varying ages in and around the estate, building positive relationships with many of them.
 Once we got to know them and understand both their needs and the culture of the estate, we approached the local school and arranged for some positive activities that included active games to promote healthy living and teamwork.
 This deepened the relationships further.
 Groups of young people would come for gaming sessions and use the DJ and multimedia equipment we provided, and they started to hang out with us.
 The focus was always on helping the young people to be positive members of their community.